Goldie Goldthorpe: Career

-Career Statistics
+Career statistics

 Slap Shot

 The comedy movie Slap Shot was made while Goldthorpe was still an active player.
-According to Ned Dowd, brother of "Slap Shot" writer Nancy Dowd (and a hockey player in his own right), the character incorporated elements of Goldthorpe (especially his wild demeanor and frizzy, Harpo Marx-like haircut), but was not actually him.
+According to Ned Dowd, brother of "Slap Shot" writer Nancy Dowd (and a hockey player in his own right), the "Ogie" Ogilthorpe character incorporated elements of Goldthorpe (especially his wild demeanor and frizzy, Harpo Marx-like haircut), but was not actually him.
 Goldthorpe has said that the producers were thinking about putting him in the film, but he was not offered a role after he was charged with assault and broke a bottle in the dressing room when Paul Newman's brother visited.
-(Dowd himself wound up playing the Goldie-like character, "Ogie" Ogilthorpe.)
+(Dowd himself wound up playing Ogilthorpe.)

 Goldthorpe was well known for never backing down from any challenge, on or off the ice.
 He ended up in jail no less than eighteen times, incidents he now attributes mostly to his drinking.
 Like the fictional "Ogie", Goldthorpe once was serving a jail sentence but was allowed out for practices and games.

-On January 1, 2008, during the first intermission of the NHL's Winter Classic outdoor game in Buffalo, NBC showed a short piece on the movie Slap Shot and Goldthorpe's connection to Bob Costas: Costas once did radio play-by-play for the 1973-74 Syracuse Blazers, Goldie's team at the time.
+On January 1, 2008, during the first intermission of the NHL's Winter Classic outdoor game in Buffalo, NBC showed a short piece on the movie Slap Shot and Goldthorpe's connection to Bob Costas: Costas did radio play-by-play for the 1973-74 Syracuse Blazers, Goldie's team at the time.

 In the 2013 TV movie Mr. Hockey: The Gordie Howe Story, actor Bryan Clark (a former player who had appeared in the hockey comedy Goon) plays a character obviously inspired by Goldthorpe.
 (In Goldie's usual subtle style, the player threatens to "bury (Gordie's) entire family in the desert!" before referees drag him away.)